Representations of the Kauffman bracket skein algebra I: invariants and miraculous cancellations: Quantum traces of Chebyshev skeins

-When $K$ crosses $e_i$, the orientations of $K$ and $S$ determine a left and a right endpoint for $e_i$, and there are four possible configurations according to whether $e_{i-1}$ and $e_{i+1}$ are respectively adjacent to the left or right endpoint of $e_i$.
-We will say that $K$ crosses $e_i$ in a \emph{left-left, left-right, right-left} or \emph{right-right pattern} accordingly.
-For instance $K$ crosses $e_i$ in a left-right pattern if $e_{i-1}$ is adjacent to the left endpoint of $e_i$, and $e_{i+1}$ is adjacent to its right end point.
+When the projection of the knot $K$ to $S$ crosses $e_{i_k}$, the orientations of $K$ and $S$ determine a left and a right endpoint for $e_{i_k}$, and there are four possible configurations according to whether $e_{i_{k-1}}$ and $e_{i_{k+1}}$ are respectively adjacent to the left or right endpoint of $e_{i_k}$ in the triangles $T_{j_{k-1}}$ and $T_{j_k}$.
+We will say that $K$ crosses $e_{i_k}$ in a \emph{left-left, left-right, right-left} or \emph{right-right pattern} accordingly.
+For instance $K$ crosses $e_{i_k}$ in a left-right pattern if $e_{i_{k-1}}$ is adjacent to the left endpoint of $e_{i_k}$, and $e_{i_{k+1}}$ is adjacent to its right endpoint.